 This facet contains application characteristics that are familiar from the simulation domain.
 Distinctive are the important data abstraction layer that we would recommend highlighting in the software architecture rather than burying as now in particular packages like Hadoop (key-value) and Giraph (graph).
 Simulations are often setup in well-defined physical spaces but data is often more abstract and the algorithms are typically quite different for metric and non-metric spaces.
+In contrast to the problem architecture facet, the computational features facet have a direct handle/relevance to performance.
+Note non-metric space algorithms are often O(N2).

 Data Source or Style Facet of Ogres